Restaurant Dash with Gordon Ramsay

 Restaurant Dash with Gordon Ramsay was a 2016 simulation video game developed by PlayFirst and published by Glu Mobile for Android and iOS.
-A spin-off of Diner Dash featuring voice work by celebrity chef Gordon Ramsay, it is the most recent game to be designed by id Software veteran Tom Hall.
+A spin-off of Diner Dash featuring voice work by celebrity chef Gordon Ramsay, it is the final game to be designed by id Software veteran Tom Hall.
 As of October 30, 2023, the game has now been sunset and only offline gameplay is currently available.

 Gameplay

 Players customize their own kitchen, create their own chef avatar, cook meals, serve guests work towards building their own restaurant empire and earn ‘Wichelin’ stars.
 This can be accomplished by cooking different recipes and dueling with other chefs.
 Players will also hear Ramsay's signature banter and cursing throughout the game.
-Use earned currency to make upgrades to things like kitchen equipment, quality ingredients, or the chef’s outfit.
+Use earned currency to make upgrades to things like kitchen equipment, quality ingredients, or the chef's outfit.
 Different kitchen locations are unlocked as players progress through the game.